AllWorldIT/conarx-gitlab-registry/docs/development-environment-setup.md

    colima start
    ```

-1. Test the docker runtime is working by pulling an image from Docker Hub:
+1. Test the Docker runtime is working by pulling an image from Docker Hub:

    ```shell
    docker login